Proud Canadian Company

 1. You keep your existing mortgage: Unlike breaking your mortgage and setting up a completely new one, a blended mortgage lets you retain your current mortgage.

-2. The lender blends the two rates: The lender averages your old rate with the new market rate available to create the blended rate.
+2. The lender blends the two rates: it averages your old rate with the new market rate to create the blended rate.

 3. No prepayment penalties: Because you’re not breaking the mortgage, you avoid the penalties typically imposed for early repayment.

 You can prepay part of your mortgage balance when blending or once your new term starts.
-However, extending your mortgage balance (equity take-out) or increasing your remaining amortization will be considered a refinance, not a renewal.
+However, extending your mortgage balance (equity take-out) or increasing your remaining amortization will be considered a refinance rather than a renewal.
 You may be required to pay a penalty to refinance with new contract terms and conditions, and depending on the lender, you may not benefit from your old rate, which is typically lower than refinance rates.

 Types of Blended Mortgages in Canada